bcgov/data-publication/pages/dps_bcdc_w_start.md

 ------------------------------

 ## HOW TO DO BULK UPDATES
-When there are more than 20 records that require updating, a bulk update can be requested for [DataBC](mailto:data@gov.bc.ca) to complete or can be completed by a user via the API.
+When there are more than 20 records that require updating, a bulk update can be requested by opening a ticket with the [Data Systems & Services request system](https://dpdd.atlassian.net/servicedesk/customer/portal/1/group/1/create/23) and include in the description:

 + Common bulk updates:
 	+ Branch/Division name